 Significant crop stunting and relatively high populations of lesion or meadow nematodes (Pratylenchus species) seem increasingly common in flue-cured tobacco fields in Virginia.
 However, not all lesion nematode species damage tobacco, and nematode assay results aren't currently able to differentiate those species from others that don't parasitize tobacco.
 Rotation crops that reduce root-knot and tobacco cyst nematodes aren't necessarily effective for lesion nematodes, although a single year of forage or grain pearl millet can be highly effective.
-No resistance to lesion nematode control may be profitable when: 1- significant stunting or crop weakness has already been observed, and 2- a soil nematode assay detects as few as 50-100 lesion nematodes/500 cc of soil.
+No resistance to lesion nematodes is available in tobacco varieties.
+Applying a tobacco nematicide for lesion nematode control may be profitable when: 1- significant stunting or crop weakness has already been observed, and 2- a soil nematode assay detects as few as 50-100 lesion nematodes/500 cc of soil.